A topic from the subject of Biochemistry in Chemistry.

 Objective

-To investigate the effects of different neurotransmitters on the behavior of rats.
+To investigate the effects of different neurotransmitters (acetylcholine, dopamine, and serotonin) on the behavior and motor skills of rats, using a standardized maze task.

 Materials